do I need a solicitor?

 - The Seller can accept that second offer, but first have to give you an opportunity to satisfy all your conditions that you have listed in your Contract.

 So technically the time frame that you have is shortened down to either 3-5 working days to “tick all your boxes”.

 If you tick all your boxes in that shorter time frame then you put up your sold sign and you have confirmed your Contract Unconditional.

 If you cannot satisfy your due diligence conditions in that shorter time, then the second Buyer will secure the property over-riding your Contract – but in the first instance, as the first Buyer, you will always have the first option provided you complete your due diligence in the short time frame as noted in the cash-out clause.

 what is a pre-settlement inspection?

-No later than the day before the scheduled Settlement Date [as noted below] you should complete a Pre-Settlement Inspection.
+No later than at least one working days before the scheduled Settlement Date [as noted below] you should complete a Pre-Settlement Inspection.
 On this day you should check:

 - All chattels as listed in your Contract remain at the property and as they were when you entered into the Contract with the Seller;